GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-71/index.md

   </figcaption>
 </figure>

-Many web apps use phrases like “yesterday”, “in two days”, or “an hour ago” to indicate when something happened - or is going to happen, instead of displaying the full date and time.
+Many web apps use phrases like "yesterday", "in two days", or "an hour ago" to indicate when something happened - or is going to happen, instead of displaying the full date and time.